fthyssen/rconf/docs/rconf/definitions.rst

 the target location must exist for the operation to be successful.
 It also allows appending to an array with key ``-``.

+Operation *merge* has been added to merge an object into an object or extend an array with an array.
+When merging objects, existing keys will be replaced.

 Three patch notations are allowed:

 An array of operation objects